liferealized/cfwheels-csrf-protection/README.md

 mutate data.

 Here is an example where the `create`, `update`, and `delete` methods are changing data in the database, and thus need to be protected.
-However, the `index`, `new`, and `update` methods don't need any sort of protection.
+However, the `index`, `new`, and `edit` methods don't need any sort of protection.

 ```coldfusion
 <cfcomponent extends="Controller">